-Dr. Jed Horowitz has always been a proponent of investing in the latest technology to improve the outcome for his patients.
-So it just made sense to Dr. Horowitz to invest in a system that can help his patients after surgery to have a quality healing process.
-At Dr. Horowitz’s practice breast augmentation is the most popular procedure among his patients and he has many happy patients develop those shapely curves they’ve always wanted.
+At Dr. Horowitz’s practice in Newport Beach, breast augmentation is the most popular procedure among his patients and he has helped many happy patients develop those shapely curves they’ve always wanted.

-As with any surgery there are always small potential for complications that can occur post surgically.
+As with any surgery there is always a small potential for complications that can occur post-surgically.
 One of the rare but significant complications is Capsular Contracture.
 As part of the normal breast augmentation healing process, the body forms a capsule, or tissue lining around the breast implants.
 Normally, this lining is flexible, soft and barely noticeable by touch or appearance.
-In a small percentage of patients, this capsule hardens and contracts around the implant-this is called “capsular contracture.”
+In a small percentage of patients, this capsule hardens and contracts around the implant – this is called “capsular contracture.”
 When this happens, the breast can look and feel unnaturally round and hard or higher than the other breast.
 In some cases, the condition can be painful.

 There are many theories as to why this capsular contracture occurs.
 The most likely contributing factors are:

 - Low grade infection (usually without other signs of infection such as fever, drainage or redness)

 - Hematoma (bleeding after surgery around the implant).
 Occasionally, however, patients who’ve had prior breast augmentation or have not experience a condition called capsular contracture.

 For many patients, breast revision surgery will yield the best results.
 During a procedure to correct capsular contracture, a surgeon will take out the old breast implants, remove the hardened scar tissue, or “capsules,” and place new implants.
 As such, revision surgery is usually the better option for women who wish to change their implant size or type at the same time, as well as those who have more advanced cases of capsular contracture.